 At Our Home Daycare, children have Story Time every day before their nap to unleash their imagination and teach literacy skills essential building blocks as they transition towards becoming independent readers.
 How can you encourage further development of these skills?
 Just keep reading aloud.
 Choosing many different books to read aloud will build your preschooler's vocabulary, help your child learn about various topics, and understand how stories are structured and what characters do in them.
 Understanding these basic concepts will help when kids start formal reading instruction later in school.

 Get ready for School and Kumon workbooks reinforce key skills children will need in order to succeed in kindergarten and later in school.
 With hundreds of activities, the workbooks are designed with national and state curriculum standards in mind.
 Their kid-friendly format provides a wide variety of colorful, fun, and educational activities for children to enjoy.
 Finished activities pages are given to parents daily.

 In Our Home Daycare, each day begins with morning Circle Time.
 It is a time for the classroom community to come together and greet one another.
-It's also a time where the teacher might review concepts such as calendar, time, and whether or introduce a new work or group lesson.
-Often, songs are sung, poems are recited, and bodies become aware with creative movement like dancing or exercising such as yoga.
+It's also a time when the teacher might review concepts such as calendar, time, and whether or introduce a new work or group lesson.
+Often, songs are sung, poems are recited, and bodies become aware of creative movements like dancing or exercising, such as yoga.
 Our experienced teachers have their morning circle routine planned for each day of the week.